 Is Hidden: This will hide the report from all users.
 It is commonly used whilst a Report is being reconfigured or if a Report needs to be removed temporarily to be reinstated at a later date.

-Background Image URI: This option allows you to have an image behind the Chart by entering its URI.
-This can be useful when indicating zones within the chart or simply for more tailored branding.
+Background Image URI: This option allows you to have an image behind the Chart by entering the image's Uniform Resource Identifier (URI).
+This generally is a character sequence identifying a resource, usually on the internet.
+In this context it identifies your chosen image which can be useful to indicate zones within the chart for instance, or simply for more tailored branding.

 In-App Data Source Field: Some chart types can be created from Grid Field data to produce In-App Charts To select the Grid Field that the data will come from you can choose this as the In-App Data Source Field.